Stemmi/st-emmi-konzerte/README.md

 A history of live shows of my rock band St. Emmi

 ## Tasks
-1. Create the component structure of the start page
+1. Build the component structure of the start page

-The Structure:

-Vue:
-- Header
-- PreviewContainer
-- GoogleMaps / MapBox / OpenStreetMap
-- Contact Page
-- Detail Page

 Header:
 - Logo